Gail Tremblay: Background

-Tremblay was born on December 15, 1945 in Buffalo, New York.
-She received her BA in drama from the University of New Hampshire and an MFA in English (Creative Writing) from the University of Oregon, Eugene in 1969.
+Gail Tremblay received her BA in theater in 1967 from the University of New Hampshire and an MFA in English (Creative Writing) from the University of Oregon, Eugene in 1969.

 Writing and education career

-She currently teaches at The Evergreen State College in Olympia, Washington.
-She has been a faculty member of Evergreen State College since 1981.
-In writing she is largely known for poetry.
-Tremblay also writes essays about other artists for exhibition catalogues and books.
-She wrote the catalogue essay, "Speaking in a Language of Vital Signs," for the 2008 exhibition catalogue, Joe Feddersen: Vital Signs at the Hallie Ford Museum of Art at Willamette University.
+Tremblay was a faculty member at The Evergreen State College in Olympia, Washington and taught courses in English, art history, and Native American studies.
+She began her faculty appointment at Evergreen in 1980 and taught her last class in 2018 in the newly finished fiber studio at the Longhouse.
+She was recognized by the Poetry Foundation.
+Tremblay also wrote exhibition catalog essays about other artists, including, "Speaking in a Language of Vital Signs," for the 2008 exhibition catalogue, Joe Feddersen: Vital Signs at the Hallie Ford Museum of Art at Willamette University.